jan-matejka/git-branch-backup/README.rst

 git-branch-backup
 #################

 Creates a local backup of your branch.
-Usefull to do `before git-rebase`_ in case it goes wrong so you do not have to go reflog diving.
+Useful to do `before git-rebase`_ in case it goes wrong so you do not have to go reflog diving.